Where To Stay In Sydney: Ultimate Hotel Guide (2025)

 Check out more of the best hotels in The Rocks here.

-3. Where To Stay In Sydney's Hipster Neighborhood: Surry Hills
+3. Where to Stay in Sydney's Hipster Neighborhood (+ For Foodies): Surry Hills

-I will never forget the long walks along the streets, enjoying some of the tastiest brunches as well as discovering unique little gems in the vintage shops and galleries along Crown Street.
+I love taking long walks through the streets, enjoying some of the tastiest brunches as well as discovering unique little gems in the vintage shops and galleries along Crown Street, the main artery of the neighbourhood.

 The neighborhood of Surry Hills offers a great location and convenient access to Sydney's Central Station, a major transportation hub that can take you to any destination within the city, including Sydney Airport.